 Price: $599 on Amazon

-The Canon G7X Mark ii is hands down one of our favourite cameras for travelling.
+The Canon G7X Mark ii is hands down our favourite camera for blogging when travelling.
 If you want to splurge for your friend who blogs or simply loves photography, you can’t go wrong with this.

 It’s lightweight and compact but boasts astounding focusing speed and performance.
 Plus, it offers the chance to upgrade its lenses to suit a variety of photography styles.